godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 #### Wealth
 This is a measure of how much money and spending power a Company possesses.
 #### Morale
-Morale is a measure of the general disposition of a Company's populous.
+This is a measure of the general disposition of a Company's populous.
 #### Reputation
-This is  measure of how the wider world sees a Company.
+This is a measure of how the wider world sees a Company.
+####
 ### Derived Traits
 #### Manpower
 Manpower is a derived trait that codifies the staff of a Company.